Eczema and the Contraceptive Pill: What's Actually Happening

 Can the contraceptive pill cause eczema?

-Why hormones affect eczema
+Why hormones affect eczema: the immune connection

 How the contraceptive pill may affect eczema